ansible/awx/docs/docsite/rst/userguide/inventories.rst

 The resulting search criteria for the specified ansible fact populates in the lower part of the window.

 .. image:: ../common/images/inventories-smart-define-host-filter-facts2.png
-   :alt: Selected search criteria for host filter ansible facts listed below search field
+   :alt: Selected search criteria for host filter Ansible facts listed below search field

 3. Click **Select** to add it to the **Smart host filter** field.